InflectionPointNFT/Avastars-Contracts/docs/project/UnitTestOutput.md

     ✓ should reflect change of generation and series in newly minted primes (633916 gas)

   Contract: AvastarTeleporter
-    ✓ should allow anyone to retrieve the AvastarMetadata contract address ✓ should not allow system administrator to approve trait access for another user's primes (24903 gas) ✓ should not allow minter to approve trait access for another user's primes (24903 gas)
+    ✓ should not allow changing of attribution once avastars have been produced for a given generation (27178 gas) ✓ should not allow adding of traits once avastars have been produced for a given generation (27567 gas) ✓ should not allow extending of trait art once avastars have been produced for a given generation (25086 gas) ✓ should allow anyone to retrieve the AvastarMetadata contract address ✓ should not allow system administrator to approve trait access for another user's primes (24903 gas) ✓ should not allow minter to approve trait access for another user's primes (24903 gas)